-Getting a bigwig to call the client CEO and demand a retrial, or generally complain, or make some kind of deal – it’s just not a good look.
+Getting a bigwig to call the client CEO and demand a retrial, complain, or make some deal is just not a good look.
 What can it achieve?
 At best, it reverses a decision in your favour and enables an incredibly negative, disgruntled relationship with a marketing team who have been overruled.
 It’s just not healthy.
 Who would want that dynamic?
 At worst, the CEO will talk about how badly this agency has handled defeat – with her team and other CEOs…none of which will greatly help future new business efforts.

 Losing sucks.
 I’ve lost enough pitches when working in agencies to know how it feels.

 I can’t tell you how much respect I have for what any agency endures in a pitch – and how much that respect is increased if they lose gracefully or diminished when they lose badly.